Group meeting in work setting

 • engaged in work as an organisation consultant (either employed or self-employed), or

-• an employee with leadership or organisational development responsibilities, undertaking ‘internal consultancy’ tasks and with the capacity to develop wider consultancy projects whilst on the course.
+• an employee with leadership or organisational development responsibilities, undertaking internal consultancy , or projects as a leader using consultancy skills, and with the capacity to develop wider consultancy projects whilst on the course.

 Experience of participating in one or more Group Relations Conferences or other forms of experiential learning is strongly recommended.